BUILDING HOPE

 MAJOR SUPPORTERS:

-UU Congregation of Castine Opportunity Fund, WERU 89.9 Community Radio (Media Sponsor), Maine Community Foundation, First Congregational Church of Blue Hill, Heart of Maine United Way, and many individuals.
+The Opportunity Fund of the UU Congregation of Castine , WERU 89.9 Community Radio (Media Sponsor), Maine Community Foundation, First Congregational Church of Blue Hill, Heart of Maine United Way, Noel Paul Stookey for his song “In These Times”, and for the support of many other individuals.

 PRESS